riya-rjha/riya-rjha/README.md

 ### Hi there 👋

 This is Riya Ranjan Jha, an undergraduate student pursuing Bachelor's in Technology in Computer Science with a specialization in Artificial Intelligence & Machine Learning.
 With a creative, determined, and optimistic mindset, I am a goal-oriented focused person.
-I am a Front End Web Developer currently exploring ReactJS and refining these learnings by creating Web Development Projects.
-While being a beginner in the world of Open Source, I am a Prompt Engineer too along with the gift of being proficient in Data Structures & Algorithms which I code in JAVA.
-Apart from my core skills, I am an avid reader as well as a Technical Content Writer.
-I've written over 30 articles for GeeksForGeeks, which further demonstrates my ability to communicate technical ideas well.
-Even though I'm still getting to know the Open Source world, my promptness and engineering dedication are obvious.
-My experience with web programming has allowed me to become proficient with Tailwind CSS and gain a solid grasp of the MERN stack.
-I've developed my abilities and learnt about different aspects of front-end development through a number of ReactJS and JavaScript projects.
-I'm currently learning more about Redux and utilising it with ReactJS and Firebase to construct a basic Amazon Clone Website.
+Probably everyone in this world is running short of time, so to give an insight about myself to you, without wasting much of your time here are some short & crips points about me!

+- Front End Web Developer with a focus on exploring ReactJS and enhancing skills through Web Development Projects.
+- Beginner in Open Source community, but recognized as a Prompt Engineer with proficiency in Data Structures & Algorithms (coded in JAVA).
+- Avid reader and Technical Content Writer, having authored over 30 articles for GeeksForGeeks, showcasing strong communication skills in conveying technical concepts effectively.
+- Proficient with Tailwind CSS and adept at utilizing the MERN stack in web development projects.
+- Experienced in ReactJS and JavaScript projects, currently expanding knowledge on Redux and integrating it with ReactJS and Firebase for developing a basic Amazon Clone Website.

 <div id="header" align="center">